JohnELester/Flipper-ARTM-NFC-card-scans/README.md

-# Flipper ARTM NFC card scans (and other Train Cards)
+# Flipper ARTM NFC card scans (and transportation cards from other cities)
 _I decided I should start sharing the NFC scans of all the discarded cards I've been finding in the Metro in Montreal.
 Lots of fun decoding them.
-I'll keep adding more over time.
+I'll keep adding more over time, and please contact me if you have any scans of your own that you would like added to this public repo.
+Sharing knowledge is how we all learn.
 Enjoy!_

 Various NFC-based [ARTM](https://www.artm.quebec/) transit cards in Quebec scanned with the [Flipper Zero](https://flipperzero.one/).